GrzegKrol/10x-cards/.ai/groups-implementation-plan.md

 - Minimize the number of database operations.

 ### 9. Implementation Steps
-1. Define the input validation schema (using Zod).
+1. Define the input validation schema in `src/lib/schemas/groups.schema.ts`.
-2. Implement the service function for creating groups in `src/lib/services/groupService.ts`.
+2. Implement the service function for creating groups in `src/lib/services/group.service.ts`.
-3. Create the endpoint in `src/pages/api/group.ts` for the POST method.
+3. Create the endpoint in `src/pages/api/groups.ts` for the POST method.
 4. Test using tools like Postman and update the documentation.

 ---